Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 ## Current SanctuaryPlayer follow-ups

+1. Fix playback starvation/pacing so Sanctuary's wall clock cannot run ahead when a selected decode path cannot supply frames in real time; software 720p60 is a known case, while the tested Twitch 480p30 rendition is comfortably CPU-decodable.
-1. Add the real audio path, configuring/reconfiguring the sink from the decoder's authoritative AAC output parameters and establishing A/V sync.
+2. Add the real audio path, configuring/reconfiguring the sink from the decoder's authoritative AAC output parameters and establishing A/V sync.
-2. Re-enable FreeBSD VDPAU and port/extract the proven GLX/Vulkan bridge into the Sanctuary-owned renderer, retaining each `HardwareVideo` lease until GPU work is complete and keeping CPU materialisation only as an explicit fallback.
 3. Wire media-relative HLS seeking (including `VideoSource::start_time`) rather than moving Sanctuary's presentation clock without moving the demuxer/decoder.
 4. Expose useful rendition/quality selection and later ABR once the source layer can switch safely during playback.
+5. Consider eliminating the final GPU-local image copy in `vdpau-direct` only if wgpu can safely own/sample the externally-written image without weakening resource-state correctness.
-5. Extend HLS support for discontinuities, byte ranges, fMP4/MAP, encryption, live reload and other source shapes only as real inputs require them.
+6. Extend HLS support for discontinuities, byte ranges, fMP4/MAP, encryption, live reload and other source shapes only as real inputs require them.